Thionyl group

 The thionyl group is SO, a sulfur atom plus an oxygen atom.

 It occurs in compounds such as thionyl fluoride, SOF2.

 Thionyl chloride, SOCl2, is a common reagent used in organic synthesis to convert carboxylic acids to acyl chlorides.

 In organic chemistry, the thionyl group is known as a sulfoxide group or sulfinyl group, and has the general structure RS(=O)R'.
+In the context of acid-base reactions, it may also be referred to as a sulfinyl group (i.e. sulfinylamines).